mlochbaum/rhsort/README.md

 Stolen values are placed at the beginning of the array, which doesn't reorder them with respect to an uninserted values but could break ordering with respect to the buffer.
 Equal values are always adjacent in the buffer, so we just need to be sure Robin Hood doesn't grab a trailing component of a group of equal values.
 The fix is to walk back to the beginning of the chain (or at least the previous unequal value, but this benchmarks worse) before stealing.

 After insertion, filtering is obviously stable, and merging is well known to be stable.

+Since stability's meaningless for pure numeric sorting, `rhsort32` does include some non-stable optimizations.
+First, it uses counting sort for small ranges, which must be changed to bucket sort, that is, it should actually move values from the initial array instead of just reconstructing them from counts.
+Second, it uses the array's maximum for an "empty space" sentinel value in the buffer, and infers that any missing elements after filtering were equal to it.
+For a sort-by operation, it should be modified to one plus the maximum: it's fine if this overflows, but the full-range case where both minimum and maximum possible values are present has to be excluded somehow.

 ### Variations